Chords + Lyrics | Tenderness

 Oh-oh. mm-hm.
 Tenderness.

-Tenderness Chords: Learn the progressions
+Tenderness Chords: Exploring the Progressions and Arrangements

 |12/8 C (IV) | B7 (IIIx) | Em (VI) G (I) | C (IV) C#dim7 (#IVdim7) |